masato-ogishi/Repitope/README.md

 Installation
 ------------------------
-Install the latest version from [GitHub](https://github.com/masato-ogishi/Repitope) as follows:
+Install the latest version as follows:
 ``` r
 if(!require(devtools)) install.packages("devtools")
 devtools::install_github("masato-ogishi/plotUtility")
 devtools::install_github("masato-ogishi/Repitope")
 ```
--   You may be prompted to install some packages before installling Repitope.
+-   You may be prompted to install some packages before installing Repitope.
 Follow the messages.
--   This package depends on some packages in the [*Bioconductor*](https://www.bioconductor.org/) that cannot be automatically installed through devtools::install_github.
+-   This package depends on some packages in the [*Bioconductor*](https://www.bioconductor.org/) (e.g., BioStrings) that cannot be automatically installed through devtools::install_github.
 Install packages manually as required.
+-   You need an appropriate rJava setting beforehand.

 Usage
 ------------------